DevExpress/XAF-Blazor-Kubernetes-example/README.md

 The following command runs a container with the image you built:

 ```
-docker run -p 80:80 your_docker_hub_id/xaf-container-example:latest .
+docker run --network="host" -e CONNECTION_STRING=MSSQLConnectionString your_docker_hub_id/xaf-container-example:latest
 ```

+**Note**: Example in this repository requires that you pass a CONNECTION_STRING environment variable.
+This variable specifies the connection string name (defined in `appsetting.json`) to be used in the container.

-Your application is now accessible at `http://localhost/`.
-If you see a database version mismatch error in the console, force a database update: launch another application instance in the running container.
+If your XAF Blazor application's database is live and doesn't require updates, then the application is ready for use at `http://localhost/`.
+If the database doesn't exist or requires an update based on your latest data model and XAF modules, then you will see a database version mismatch error in the console.
+To resolve the error, force a database update.
+Launch another application instance in the running container.
 Run the following command to find the container's ID first:

 ```
 docker ps